-Our journey to “do the right thing” with our own clutter and excess household items that we no longer used, needed, or wanted to store, led us to compile this recycling guide.
+Our journey to “do the right thing” with our own clutter led us to compile this recycling guide.
 After a couple of decades of managing our families and careers—and through several household moves—we accumulated a lot.
-Even if we kept it all organized and boxed up, at some point, our interests and lifestyles shifted, and all of this stuff became clutter that we needed to dispose of.
+Even if we kept it all organized and boxed up, at some point, our interests and lifestyles shifted, and all of this stuff was no longer needed.
 The kids grew up and no longer liked Dr. Seuss books, the roller blades no longer fit, and we all were upgrading our cell phones every two years.
 Before we knew it, it was all too much.

-We’ve both been traveling the path to reduce consumption and simplify our lives for years.
+We’ve both been trying to reduce consumption and simplify our lives.
 As we explored all of the options for passing along our “common clutter,” our research uncovered a world of possibilities for our discards.

-We learned to look for the highest and best use for our clutter, and we felt responsible for making sure the stuff we had acquired was handled in a sustainable way.
+We learned to look for the highest and best use for our clutter.
 We started to feel responsible for our trash!

-Think Outside the Bin is filled with ideas for making better choices for the destiny of common household items.
+Think Outside the Bin is filled with ideas and resource links to recycle common household items.
 It’s social recycling—taking your unwanted items and putting them in the best possible next set of hands!
 Think outside of the bin; it’s a way of life you can feel really good about.
 Help your neighbor; help your earth.

 – Melinda L. Anderson and Tracy S. Himes